smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ## Description

-A visual diary is a way for artists to try things, keep track of ideas and for use in future projects, and just generally develop their creative practice.
+Your audiovisual diary is a way to try things, keep track of ideas and generally develop your creative practice through a series of videos.
-In this course you'll do something similar, except because it's a computer music course you won't scribble in a notebook, you'll make a series of videos.
 It's kindof like a weekly vlog, except that you don't have to say "like and subscribe" at the end.